 House plants have had something of a revival of late, and they will also give your teenager something to look after – besides that puppy or kitten they keep asking for.

-Line up trailing plants on shelves, put ferns in pockets against a white wall or gather a variety of cacti together in an eye-catching arrangement on a side table.
+Line up trailing plants on shelves, put ferns in pockets against a white wall or gather a variety of cacti together in an eye-catching arrangement on a side table - great also for dorm room ideas.

 16. Pretty up with purple